-- Complete 4 credits in music performance at the 800-900 level or 2 credits in music performance at the 800-900 level and 2 credits in conducting at the 800-900 level. - 4.
-Participate in music activities during 2 semesters of enrollment in the program.
+- 4. Participate in music activities during 2 semesters of enrollment in the program.
 The activities must be approved by the student's academic advisor and must be selected from chamber music, chorus, jazz band or ensemble, orchestra, wind ensemble, or new music ensemble. - 5.
-Successful completion of the oral final certifying examination.
+Complete and submit an original music composition under the guidance of a member of the composition faculty that is acceptable to the student's final oral certifying examination committee consisting of two members from the composition area and a faculty member from either the music theory or musicology area.
+The composition must be submitted to the office of the Associate Dean for Graduate Studies and will be retained by the College as part of the permanent degree record.